Strider-CD/strider/README.md

     `heroku addons:add sendgrid:starter`
 - Deploy Strider:
     `git push heroku master`
+- Add an initial (admin) user:
+    `heroku run bin/node bin/strider adduser`
 - Your personal Strider instance is now running on the Internet!
-Visit it.
+Visit it and log in with the email & password you just created an account for.

 Example session: